 - Leadership training at an Annual Conference.

-- A Public Relations Grant program
+- A Public Relations Grant program for locals

 - Delegate Luncheon at the OEA Representative Assemblies